 - This happens to Lucky Piquel in Bonkers, which is a curious case as he was already animated but he changes from a realistic looking Disney human into a miniscule comedic looking toon.
 Much to his dismay given his attitude to toon shenanigans being less than a glowing one.

-- The opening of The Completely Mental Misadventures Of Ed Grimley has a live-action Ed (in pixelated stop-motion animation) getting out of bed and putting on a cartoon Ed Grimley outfit.
+- The opening of The Completely Mental Misadventures Of Ed Grimley has a live-action Ed (in stop-motion animation) getting out of bed and putting on a cartoon Ed Grimley outfit.

 - The opening of season 3 of The Beatles cartoon has live still shots of the Beatles dissolving into their cartoon counterparts.

 - Hewys Animated Movie Reviews has a studio in the second dimension, where Hewy can host guest co-reviewers who are 2-D themselves.
 It gets destroyed when he tries to duplicate Flint Lockwood's food machine from Cloudy with a Chance of Meatballs.

 - The Cartoon Man saga revolves around several people who "transform into cartoon characters."
 However, aside from one character's eyes, they remain live action.
 The transformation causes them to take on a more over-the-top appearance, act like cartoon characters, and operate under Toon Physics.